Periodontal Disease Treatment – Marysville, WA

 Periodontal disease (also known as gum disease) is a common infection that affects the tissue and bone that support your teeth.
 While early signs of this condition are typically mild and can go unnoticed, untreated cases can result in severe consequences for both your oral health and your overall health.
-Your well-being is important to us, and we will perform in-depth periodontal evaluations and effective therapy when needed to ensure that your smile remains strong.
-Contact our local office today if you have any questions and want to schedule an appointment.
+Your wellbeing is important to us, and we will perform in-depth periodontal evaluations and effective therapy when needed to ensure that your smile remains strong.
+Contact our local dental office today if you have any questions and want to schedule an appointment for periodontal disease treatment in Marysville, WA.

 What is Periodontal Therapy?